 I have written before about how I cannot eat many rich foods due to my lactose intolerance, while my recovery from cancer has left me as someone who gets indigestion very easily.

 I used to love eating out – anything for an excuse to dress up, avoid the washing up and have someone else cook (although my OH does most of the cooking for our family).
-The above factors have made eating out less appealing and now that I’m vegetarian, my meal choices have narrowed still further.
+The above factors, however, have made eating out less appealing and now that I’m vegetarian, my meal choices have narrowed still further.

 Wagamama is another favourite place to eat out – my family love their Asian fusion food options.
 At my first Eroticon, that’s where May and I went out to eat.
 At my second Eroticon, Luv Bunny and I went to Rossopomodoro, an Italian restaurant, where I selected risotto, a go to option for me which I really enjoy.